vedi/knowledge-base/src/documents/cocos2dx/cpp/store/Store_GettingStarted.html.md

     <div class="info-box">Don't forget to close the Iab Service when your store is closed.</div>

-5. In case you want to turn on purchase verification you need to get clientId, clientSecret and refreshToken as explained in [Google Play Purchase Verification](/android/store/Store_GooglePlayVerification) and use them like this:
+5. In case you want to turn on Fraud Protection you need to get clientId, clientSecret and refreshToken as explained in [Google Play Purchase Verification](/android/store/Store_GooglePlayVerification) and use them like this:

 	``` cpp
 	storeParams->setObject(__String::create(<YOU_CLIENT_ID>), "clientId");